18txm/inside-airbnb-vacancies/README.md

 Each research question, EDA, and prediction model is featured in their respective Jupyter Notebook.

 The main methodology is implemented in "rq1.ipynb", "rq2.ipynb", and "rq3.ipynb".
+Additionally, preliminary EDA is achieved in "EDA" folder for both the listing.csv dataset and the calendar.csv dataset.

 ## Dataset
 The dataset being used is the "Inside Airbnb" dataset, which provides the general public with a summary of Airbnb statistics for different cities.